 SymmetricDS is designed to scale to thousands of replicated databases.
 To scale vertically, configuration properties allow adding more resources to a single node.
 To scale horizontally, more nodes can be added and configured in cluster mode.
 A large installation of SymmetricDS at a central database can have multiple instances running together.

 Both one-way and two-way replication configurations are possible.
 Configuration is at the table level, so table A can be replicated one-way, while table B is replicated two-way.
-One-way replication, sometimes called primary-backup, means changes are captured at the source system and replicated to the target system.
-Two-way replication, sometimes called multi-primary, means changes are captured at both source and target systems and replicated to both.
+One-way replication, sometimes called primary-backup or master-slave, means changes are captured at the source system and replicated to the target system.
+Two-way replication, sometimes called multi-primary or multi-master, means changes are captured at both source and target systems and replicated to both.

 Data can be encrypted by configuring node addresses to use HTTPS (SSL over HTTP) instead of the default HTTP.
 By default, connections between instances of SymmetricDS require password authentication.
 The setup between SymmetricDS instances is called registration, which initiates the password generation and transfer.
 The registration process can also be customized to use other methods of key exchange.

 Yes, by specifying a different port number for each instance.
 You can also run multiple nodes in the same instance, which gives each node a different URL to contact.

 Yes, an application can include SymmetricDS as a library, which allows it to have more control and feedback of replication.
-This type of application is popular when using a small database system like H2, Apache Derby, or HSQLDB, which gives the overall application a small footprint on memory.
+This type of application is popular when using a small database system like H2, HSQLDB, Apache Derby, or SQLite, which gives the overall application a small footprint on memory.
 SymmetricDS has libraries for embedding with Java, while SymmetricDS Pro has libraries for embedding with Java, Android, iOS, and native code (C version).